matthieubulte/matthieubulte.github.io/_posts/2015-08-02-event-handling.markdown

 the possible events as one big sum type, the event handling function is then simply a case split over the incoming event.

-Let's see how the implementation looks like:
+Let's see what the implementation looks like:

 {% highlight haskell %}
 data Event = Set Integer